PenelopeKing/power-outage-model/README.md

 </div>

 *(!)
-MAY NEED TO ADD MORE! project says many ppl lose points here* The performance of our model on our test data was an F1-score of 0.5875980924470244.
+MAY NEED TO ADD MORE! project says many ppl lose points here*

+The performance of our model on our test data was an F1-score of 0.5875980924470244.
 This is not very high, as values closer to 1.0 mean a better F1-score.
 Having an F1-score over 0.5 and closer to 0.7 would be a better F1-score metric.
 This lower F1-score means that our model does not have a high precision or recall rate.
 This means that our model is not accurate in predicting true positive predictions and is not generally specific in its predictions.

-*model is not making any predictions of any other categories besides `fuel supply emergency`, `intentional attack`, and `severe weather`.
-Class imbalance is significant here.
+In addition to this, the baseline model is not making any predictions of any other categories besides `fuel supply emergency`, `intentional attack`, and `severe weather`, meaning that only 3/7 classes are being predicted.
+This shows that the effects of the class imbalance present in the true data is significant here.

 ## Final Model